loafoe/aws-argocd-examples/README.md

 ### Deployment

-You can deploy this project using ArgoCD.
-Clone this repository and add it to your ArgoCD reposities list.
+Deploy this project using ArgoCD.
+Clone the repository and add it to your ArgoCD reposities list.
-Then create an application using the `charts/blue-green-canary` Chart.
-The default values will only activate the `blue` deployment.
+Once added, create an application using the `charts/blue-green-canary` Chart.
+The default values of this chart will only activate the `blue` deployment.

 ### Canary

-You can trigger a canary deployment using the below `values.yaml`.
+Activate the canary ingress setup using the below `values.yaml`.
 Replace the `host` value with the frontdoor URL you'd like to use in your cluster.
 In the example the traffic evenly between the blue and green deployment.
 Change the `nginx.ingress.kubernetes.io/canary-weight` to `100` to move all traffic to the green application.
 You can then update the `blue` version